 To get to the ATP certificate needed above, the pilot would have started with a student pilot certificate to earn a private pilot license.
-Next they would add an instrument rating and a commercial certificate.
-If the training had been completed in a single engine aircraft, a multi engine class rating would also have to be earned.
+Next, they would add an instrument rating and a commercial certificate.
+If the training had been completed in a single-engine aircraft, a multi-engine rating would also have to be earned.
 It is possible to start in a multi-engine aircraft, but this is very unusual.

 Wow, thats a lot!
 What about something smaller?

 Let’s look at a little less extreme example.
 What certificates and ratings would you need to fly you and a friend in a Cessna 172 on floats through the fog in Alaska?